hkalina/hkalina.github.io/_posts/2016-10-09-ldapkeystore.md

 By this way you can put as much truststore or keystore entries into LDAP as you want.

-Example of complete LDIF is available as [part of WildFly Elytron tests](https://github.com/wildfly-security/wildfly-elytron/blob/11d2aca181419deee792fefc9f16a7601c41da7d/src/test/resources/ldap/elytron-keystore-tests.ldif).
+If you would like to see example of LDIF, which should be output of previous steps, you can check [LDIF from Elytron tests](https://github.com/wildfly-security/wildfly-elytron/blob/11d2aca181419deee792fefc9f16a7601c41da7d/src/test/resources/ldap/elytron-keystore-tests.ldif).